Zwivel's Complete Guide to the Brazilian Butt Lift: Techniques, Recovery, and Results

 During these first two weeks some minor swelling and discomfort is normal.
 You should be able to control any pain with ibuprofen or your prescriptions.
 Be sure to stick to only these medications for controlling your pain.
 Medicines like aspirin or Advil can thin your blood, which can cause complications in the new blood vessels forming within the fat transfer.

 Around this time in your recovery, if you're feeling up to it you can add some light cardiovascular activities to your exercise routine.
-Try going out for a walk, using the elliptical machine, or light weight training.
+Try going out for a walk, using the elliptical machine, or doing some light weight training.

-Weeks 4 & 5
+Weeks 4 - 5

-You can also start adding more difficult and strenuous exercises to your routine.
-Try bicycling -- with a well cushioned seat, of course.
-Swimming is another great fitness option that will be safe at this point.
+You can also start adding more difficult and strenuous exercises to your activity regime.
+Try cycling -- with a well cushioned seat, of course.
+Swimming is another great fitness option that is safe at this point.

 However, despite being able to exercise a little more freely, it's still best if you continue to relax and sleep on your stomach as much as you can.